Effective date: January 1, 2026

 Section IV: Hearing Process and Administrative Disciplinary Process

-If a Party wishes to have a Witness participate in the hearing who was not interviewed during the investigation phase or admit evidence not included in the Investigation Report, the Party must first submit a petition showing good cause to do so.
+If a Party wishes to have a Witness participate in the hearing who was not interviewed during the investigation phase or admit evidence not included in the Final Investigation Report, the Party must first submit a petition showing good cause to do so.
 Petitions must be submitted as part of the pre-hearing submissions or as soon thereafter as the need for the Witness or evidence is known.
 This requirement does not pertain to information provided orally by a Party during the hearing or to information obtained during Witness cross-examination.

 Pre-Hearing Meeting: The Decision-maker may hold a pre-hearing meeting to discuss any issues that could help the hearing proceed more smoothly if discussed ahead of time.